veebch/sgipi/README.md

 ## Explainer Video

-Here's an overview video of the full build and a demo of it in action:
+Here's an overview video of the full build and a demo of it in action (click/tap to play):

 [![YouTube](http://i.ytimg.com/vi/g_Rn5wqXNRI/hqdefault.jpg)](https://www.youtube.com/watch?v=g_Rn5wqXNRI)